evasquare/formatto/CONTRIBUTING.md

 ## Creating a Pull Request
 Please create a pull request for one feature at a time.
-If your pull request is merged to the main branch, the feature will be added in the next release.
+If your pull request is merged into the main branch, the feature will be added in the next release.

 ## Development Environment
 To build the code, you need Node.js, NPM, Rust, and Cargo in your development environment.
 Please refer to following documents.

 - [Node.js](https://nodejs.org/en)
 - [Install Rust](https://www.rust-lang.org/tools/install)